shine-jayakumar/splich/README.md

-# Splich
+# Splich (Split-Stitch)
 ![MIT License](https://img.shields.io/github/license/shine-jayakumar/Covid19-Exploratory-Analysis-With-SQL)

-### Splits a file into parts or stitches them back to original
+### Splits a file into parts or stitches them back

 <p align="center">
 <img src="https://github.com/shine-jayakumar/splich/blob/main/splich_logo.png"/>
 </p>

-Splich, short for split-stitch, is a simple file splitting tool written in python that can split a file into parts, and stitch them back together.
+Splich, because it can split or stitch, is a simple file splitting tool written in python that can split a file into parts, and stitch them back together.

 **Table of Contents**
 - [Features](#Features "Features")